 This recipe is THE BEST way to make protein French toast!
 The secret to this recipe is that It’s dipped in a creamy protein-packed batter, not once but TWICE in order to soak up all that good protein.
 Plus, this protein double dip French toast is dairy-free and could easily be made gluten-free!

 Breakfast is the most important meal of the day.
 There I said it.
-I know some folks don't eat breakfast and whatever, but I am and always will be that person that spends far too long making an elaborate Wednesday breakfast!
+I know some folks don't eat breakfast and whatever, but I am and always will be that person who spends far too long making an elaborate Wednesday breakfast!

 If I am going to make a big breakfast, however, I want it to be nutritious and keep me full throughout the day.
 That's where this protein french toast comes in!
 It's fluffy, easy to make, and keeps really well, making it great to have on hand for the week!

 Ingredients and Substitutions

 All substitutions are a 1:1 replacement unless otherwise noted